aaubs/ds24/content/m1/01_intro_DS/01_welcome_ds.md

      ```
    - You should see the Git version number if the installation was successful.

 #### For Windows:
 1. Download the latest Git for Windows installer from the [Git website](https://git-scm.com/download/win).
-2. Run the downloaded `.exe` file and follow the setup instructions.
-3. Make sure to choose the recommended settings, especially for adjusting your PATH environment.

-#### For Windows:
-1. Download the latest Git for Windows installer from the [Git website](https://git-scm.com/download/win).